Academics

 At The Valor School, our class structure is designed to call students up—guiding them intentionally into deeper habit formation, richer encounters with living ideas, and the joy of discovery.

-We currently offer five classes, each shaped with the developmental needs of the students in mind.
+We currently offer six classes, each shaped with the developmental needs of the students in mind.

 Every class at The Valor School is rooted in Charlotte Mason’s principles: respecting the child as a person, nurturing habits of character, and offering a broad and beautiful curriculum that delights the soul and sharpens the mind.